tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 We are going to need a place to store our database file since we can't rely on container storage being persistent, and [Google Cloud Storage](https://cloud.google.com/storage) is going to be our solution for that.
 It is not an *ideal* solution of course, because we are eventually going to mount this as a network drive to our container, which means reads and writes will take a hit <small>*writes, especially, since [FUSE doesn't support partial writes](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview#expandable-1)*</small>.
 But for our purposes, we are not expecting our database to be very large, so it should be fine.
 If, in the future, your project scales to require a large database, you will want to move away from SQLite to a more scalable database like PostgreSQL, which cloud services offer as separate managed services.

 To create a bucket, visit the [Google Cloud Storage browser](https://console.cloud.google.com/storage/browser), and click the "Create bucket" button.
 Give your bucket a name, and click "Create".
-You can leave the default settings as they are, or you can choose to customise the region to be one close to where most of your players live.
+You can leave the default settings as they are, or you can choose to customize the region to be one close to where most of your players live.
 Just make sure to keep **Public access prevention** enabled.

 ![Create a bucket](/assets/css/images/posts/2024/11/22/create-a-bucket.png)
 ![Bucket settings](/assets/css/images/posts/2024/11/22/bucket-settings.png)